Alternate Blood Hunter

 You can offer the death of your foes to your Eldritch Power

-for enhanced abilities.
-When a creature dies within 30 feet
+for enhanced magicks.
+If a hostile creature dies within

-of you, you can use a reaction to regain one expended
+30 feet of you, you can use your reaction to regain one

 Pact Magic spell slot, or gain temporary hit points equal

-to one roll of your Rite Die + your Intelligence modifier.
+to your Rite Die + your Blood Hunter level.

 Witch Knight Spell List